JulieBodette/web_project_4/README.md

 ### Overview

 This is a basic social media site.
 In its current iteration, users can change their name and title.
-It has responsive design (works on desktop and mobile)
+Users can also upload, like, and delete photos.
+It has responsive design (works on desktop and mobile).

 ### Technologies and Techniques